A surge of evangelicals in Spain, fueled by Latin Americans

 2 of35 An elderly parishioner tolls the bell at the Catholic church of Cazurra, a village of around 75 inhabitants, in the Zamora province of Spain, Saturday, Nov.
 27, 2021.
 According to the Sociological Research Center, a public institute, 62% of Spaniards define themselves as Catholics, down from 85% in 2000 and 98% in 1975.
 Only about one-third of those Catholics say they’re actively practicing the faith.
 Manu Brabo/AP Show More Show Less 3 of35

-7 of35 A girl walks through a shaft of light in the church of Morales del Vino during the celebration of a special catechesis for both children and parents in Morales del Vino, in the Zamora province of Spain, Saturday, Nov.
+8 of35 A girl walks through a shaft of light in the church of Morales del Vino during the celebration of a special catechesis for both children and parents in Morales del Vino, in the Zamora province of Spain, Saturday, Nov.
 27, 2021.
 Zamora has lost 16% of its population since 2000.
-Manu Brabo/AP Show More Show Less
+Manu Brabo/AP Show More Show Less 9 of35

-8 of35 Parishioners stand while praying at the Saturday Mass the Catholic church of Cazurra, a village of around 75 inhabitants, in the Zamora province of Spain, Saturday, Nov.
+10 of35 Parishioners stand while praying at the Saturday Mass the Catholic church of Cazurra, a village of around 75 inhabitants, in the Zamora province of Spain, Saturday, Nov.
 27, 2021.
 Zamora has 304 parishes and only about 130 priests serving them.
-Manu Brabo/AP Show More Show Less 9 of35
+Manu Brabo/AP Show More Show Less

-10 of35 An elderly parishioner enters into the Catholic church of Cazurra, a village of around 75 inhabitants, in the Zamora province of Spain, Saturday, Nov.
+11 of35 An elderly parishioner enters into the Catholic church of Cazurra, a village of around 75 inhabitants, in the Zamora province of Spain, Saturday, Nov.
 27, 2021.
-Manu Brabo/AP Show More Show Less
+Manu Brabo/AP Show More Show Less 12 of35

-11 of35 The 16th century Church of San Cristóbal is silhouetted at sunset in Riego del Camino, in the Zamora province of Spain, on Sunday, Nov.
+13 of35 The 16th century Church of San Cristóbal is silhouetted at sunset in Riego del Camino, in the Zamora province of Spain, on Sunday, Nov.
 28, 2021.
 The church has been closed for several years due to the roof's state of ruin, and Sunday Mass is now held on the outskirts of the village.
-Manu Brabo/AP Show More Show Less 12 of35
+Manu Brabo/AP Show More Show Less

-14 of35 A statue of the Virgin Mary is displayed at the 12th century Romanesque church of Tardobispo, in the Zamora province of Spain, on Sunday, Nov.
+16 of35 A statue of the Virgin Mary is displayed at the 12th century Romanesque church of Tardobispo, in the Zamora province of Spain, on Sunday, Nov.
 28, 2021.
-Manu Brabo/AP Show More Show Less 15 of35
+Manu Brabo/AP Show More Show Less

-16 of35 Clouds loom over Riego del Camino, in the Zamora province of Spain, on Sunday, Nov.
+17 of35 Clouds loom over Riego del Camino, in the Zamora province of Spain, on Sunday, Nov.
 28, 2021.
 The province has lost 16% of its population since 2000.
-Manu Brabo/AP Show More Show Less
+Manu Brabo/AP Show More Show Less 18 of35

-17 of35 Salvadoran Catholic Father Edgardo Rivera, 42, looks through the window of the community center where Mass is held in Riego del Camino, in the Zamora province of Spain, on Sunday, Nov.
+19 of35 Salvadoran Catholic Father Edgardo Rivera, 42, looks through the window of the community center where Mass is held in Riego del Camino, in the Zamora province of Spain, on Sunday, Nov.
 28, 2021.
 Their church has been closed for several years due to the roof's state of ruin.
-Manu Brabo/AP Show More Show Less 18 of35
+Manu Brabo/AP Show More Show Less

-19 of35 Catholic parishioners sit together in the village bar after Sunday Mass in Riego del Camino, in the Zamora province of Spain, on Sunday, Nov.
+20 of35 Catholic parishioners sit together in the village bar after Sunday Mass in Riego del Camino, in the Zamora province of Spain, on Sunday, Nov.
 28, 2021.
-Manu Brabo/AP Show More Show Less
+Manu Brabo/AP Show More Show Less 21 of35

-20 of35 Argentinian Pentecostal Pastor Nedyt Lescano, 62, leads a rite of passage ceremony for Melanie Villalobos Enriquez, from Venezuela, left, and other teenagers turning 13, in Salamanca, Spain, Saturday, Dec.
+22 of35 Argentinian Pentecostal Pastor Nedyt Lescano, 62, leads a rite of passage ceremony for Melanie Villalobos Enriquez, from Venezuela, left, and other teenagers turning 13, in Salamanca, Spain, Saturday, Dec.
 4, 2021.
 “Unlike the Catholic church, we don’t receive any subsidies.
 We do it all by our own efforts here,” Lescano says.
-Manu Brabo/AP Show More Show Less 21 of35

-22 of35 Spanish Pentecostal Pastor Pedro Perez, 60, and his wife, Argentinian Pentecostal Pastor Nedyt Lescano, 62, host a rite of passage ceremony for a group of teenagers turning 13 in Salamanca, Spain, Saturday, Dec.
-4, 2021.
 Manu Brabo/AP Show More Show Less

 23 of35 A Gothic cathedral, right, towers over Salamanca, Spain, seen from an ancient Roman bridge, on Sunday, Dec.
 5, 2021.
 For the moment, the momentum -- in terms of church attendance and energy -- is toward the burgeoning ranks of Pentecostal and other evangelical congregations.
 Manu Brabo/AP Show More Show Less 24 of35